markfinal/pyworkshopideas/README.md

 # Ideas for programming workshops

+These are ideas for 45 minute workshops.
+Not suggesting them all, but maybe pick one or two for different age groups.

 ## The basics
 To give everyone a chance to write a working program, whatever their skill, start with Hello world